Mea Maxima Culpa: Silence in the House of God

 Mea Maxima Culpa: Silence in the House of God is a 2012 documentary film directed by Alex Gibney.
 The film details the first known protest against clerical sex abuse in the United States by four deaf men.
 It features the voices of actors Jamey Sheridan, Chris Cooper, Ethan Hawke and John Slattery, who provide the voices of the deaf interviewees.

-The title is derived from the Latin phrase "mea maxima culpa".
+The film's title is derived from the Latin phrase "mea maxima culpa".
 It is taken from the Confiteor that is part of the Roman Catholic Mass.
 It literally means "my great fault", but it is commonly translated into English as "Through my most grievous fault".